-At the end of the 16th century, when the Pálffy family died out, Čabrad took over the palatine Štefan Illésházy.
-In 1619, the castle was acquired by the Koháry family, which in the following years transformed the building into a Baroque residence.
-The last owner permanently residing in the castle was Štefan Koháry.
-After his death in 1731 heirs moved to a more comfortable palace in Svätý Anton.
-The fall of the castle was accelerated by the owners themselves in 1812, when they set fire to it for fear of being taken over by robbers.
-From that time, the castle remain in a state of ruin.
+At the end of the 16th century, when the Pálffy family died out, Čabrad was taken by Palatine Štefan Illésházy.
+In 1619, the castle was purchased by the Koháry family, who over the following years transformed the building into a Baroque residence.
+The last owner permanently residing in the castle was Štefan Koháry, after whose death in 1731 the heirs moved to a more comfortable palace in Sväty Anton.
+The fall of the building was accelerated in 1812 by the owners themselves, when they set it on fire for fear of being taken over by robbers.
+Since then, the castle has been left in ruins.

 The medieval, the oldest core of the castle consisted of a four-sided residential and defense tower with dimensions of 11 x 11 meters, placed in the corner of the quadrilateral circumference of the defensive walls on a plan similar to a rectangle.
 Due to its dominant position, considerable size and fulfilling a residential function, it can be considered a keep.
 The castle’s original building also included a well, supplying it with water.

 As a result of the 15th century extension, the castle was enlarged by a fortified outer ward on the north side, protected by a four-sided tower on the western side.
 Also, the original perimeter of the walls was reinforced with an additional four-sided tower on the west side, and a small building was erected in the upper castle, in the north-west corner.
 An additional defensive wall was placed on the south-east end of the hill.
-It protected the access road to the castle located below, which arched from the south side with an arched bend.
+It protected the entrance road to the castle located below, which climbed from the south side with an arched bend.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.